Stalking Panthers

 The next four lamps look very similar to each other.
 All of these lamps share common features: indented thighs and geometric/segmented forelegs.
 The distinguishing features between these panthers are not readily apparent, and require close inspection.
 Check out the Panther Comparator to compare these similar panthers!

+I called this one "Stubby Six Toes" for a long time before discovering it in a 1956 Sears Roebuck catalog page.
 This panther is, IMO. one of the stranger stalking panthers out there.
 The hind leg is shorter than the Haeger's and has a notable indent.
 The right hind foot is comically thick with very short toes - looks more like an elephant's foot.
 The other strange thing is that this one has six toes!
 Real panthers (and cats in general) have only four toes visible when standing.
 This poly-dactyl shows five toes and a very wide paw.

 The Tired Panther (nickname)